-Capillary routing may be implemented by an iterative Linear Programming (LP) process transforming a single-path flow into a capillary route.
+Capillary routing can be constructed by an iterative LP process transforming a single-path flow into a capillary route.
 First minimize the maximal value of the load of all links by minimizing an upper bound value applied to all links.
 The full mass of the flow will be split equally across the possible parallel routes.
-Find the bottleneck links of the first layer (see below) and fix their load at the found minimum.
+Find the bottleneck links of the first layer (see subsection 2.3) and fix their load at the found minimum.
 Minimize similarly the maximal load of all remaining links without the bottleneck links of the first layer.
 This second iteration further refines the path diversity.
 Find the bottleneck links of the second layer.
-Minimize the maximal load of all remaining links, now without the bottlenecks of also the second layer.
+Minimize the maximal load of all remaining links, but now without the bottlenecks of the second layer as well.
 Repeat this iteration until the entire communication footprint is enclosed in the bottlenecks of the constructed layers.